HCSolomon/Hidden-Gems/README.md

 tour-pedia.org/about/datasets.html

 Tourpedia gives the geographic locations of tourist spots.
 These locations may be looked up in the Yelp dataset to distinguish attractions.

+## Tech Stack
+The data in this project required cleansing and processing in an ETL pipeline.
+A variety of tools are being considered, however the following are being utilized.

+### Spark
+The data is being cleansed through a batch process.